-Born in Little Anse, Isle Madame, on beautiful Cape Breton Island, Herman Boudreau of C.H.
-Boudreau Funeral Home Limited, Arichat, Nova Scotia found his way into funeral service during a summer vacation with his wife Norma in July, 1971.
-They had taken the Fleur de Lis Trail back to Isle Madame (named after the titles of the Queen of France), during a vacation from Everett, Massachusetts where Herman was employed.
+Born in Little Anse, Isle Madame, on beautiful Cape Breton Island, Herman Boudreau found his way into the funeral service during a summer vacation from Massachusetts, with his wife Norma in July, 1971.
+They have two sons, Charles Norman and Kevin Michael.

 Gordon, Herman, and Norma all worked together and although times were tough, they all pulled through.
 Herman received his Funeral Director's license in 1971, followed by his Embalming license in 1993.

 In July of 1975, Herman and Norma acquired the Funeral Home and Ambulance Service from his brother Gordon, the former Chez Gordon Funeral Home Ltd., renaming it to the C.H.
 Boudreau Funeral Home Limited.
-Norma became a licensed Funeral Director and Embalmer in 1980, working side by side with her husband Herman as company President and Norma as Vice President, Manager.
+Norma became a licensed Funeral Director and Embalmer in 1980, working side by side with her husband Herman as company President and Norma as Vice President and Manager.

 Their two sons have grown up with the business.
-Although Charles (Chuck) became a School Principal, Kevin became a licensed Funeral Director and Embalmer in 1993, and is now a retired Paramedic.
+Although Charles (Chuck) became a teacher and school administrator, Kevin became a licensed Funeral Director and Embalmer in 1993, and is now a retired Paramedic.
 Kevin's wife, Noreen, is also a licensed Funeral Director, obtaining her license in 2002, and as well as being a former Paramedic.

 A special day for the Boudreau family was on May 1, 1987 when they opened the doors to their newly-renovated, modern funeral home overlooking the beautiful historic Arichat Harbour.
 Arichat is one of the oldest communities in Nova Scotia.
 It was a roaring Atlantic seaport in the early 1800's.